-There is no doubt that my cats are an integral part of my life and I have always lavished them with attention, both consciously and subconsciously.
+There is no doubt my cats are an integral part of my life and I have always lavished them with attention, both consciously and subconsciously.
 The conscious became especially evident the past few months as I spent nearly every waking moment taking care of the special needs that Mr. Jazz had to ensure his final time with us as comfortable as possible.
 Now that he has passed on, I find my mind frequently wandering and I wondered if I had inadvertently given the other cats less attention than they needed or did they not even notice the difference at all?

 Jazz would also get a small handful of dry kibble anytime he would wander into the kitchen.
 Normally we don’t feed the cats on demand, but if Jazz was willing to eat, he was going to get food – end of story.
-He would stand next to the pantry and howl a meow that he was hungry and that was our signal to drop whatever we were doing to oblige his needs.
+He would stand next to the pantry and howl a meow he was hungry and that was our signal to drop whatever we were doing to oblige his needs.
 Rolz keyed into this change of routine pretty quickly because it turns out, after an endless list of tries, the only food Jazz would eat was probably akin to buying your kid a McDonald’s Happy Meal and Rolz thought he had won the kitty lottery with that find.
 We still have some of that food left and Rolz is treated to a few pieces at night as a “snack.”
 It’s our special little secret and since it makes him happy, it makes me happy.

-Zee has made the most compelling adjustment and the dear boy is such a darling that it brings tears to my eyes thinking about it.
+Zee has made the most compelling adjustment and the dear boy is such a darling it brings tears to my eyes thinking about it.
 Somehow he has taken it upon himself that he is responsible for the safety and emotional well-being of Dan and I and has made it his mission to care for us.
-Never is he not within eye sight of either one of us and when we go to bed, his job really begins.
+He’s never not within eye sight of either one of us and when we go to bed, his job really begins.
 He is so torn with love for both of us that at various times he will take turns snuggling next to us.
 I will wake up to find him curled up at my side with my arm around him.
 Or sometimes he is on top of my head.
 But, Dan will also tell the same story, so I know he goes back and forth all night, making sure we are protected.
-Ironically, years ago he was never a lap cat, yet now, he seems lost if he is not with one of us.
+Ironically, years ago he was never a lap cat, yet now, he seems lost if he’s not with one of us.

 He will also leave throughout the night to bring gifts to us.
-We will wake up in the morning to a bedroom floor covered with his prized plush toys and I am certain he does it as homage to his love for us.
+We will wake up in the morning to a bedroom floor covered with his prized plush toys and I’m certain he does it as homage to his love for us.
 He also talks constantly, almost as if he has to check in with us to make sure we are okay.
-Poor little guy – I fear we are going to wear him out taking care of us but his intentions are just so precious and I know that is his way of acknowledging the painful and emotional journey we went through with Jazz and he is reassuring us that everything will be okay.
+Poor little guy – I fear we are going to wear him out taking care of us but his intentions are just so precious and I know this is his way of acknowledging the painful and emotional journey we went through with Jazz and he is reassuring us everything will be okay.

 All I know is that the love and appreciation that I have always had for my cats, has now reached a level that takes my breath away.
 My senses have taken on a life of their own and I feel like everything they do, I am seeing for the first time.
 I am quietly reveling in this rediscovery and unconditional love they feel for me is returned to them a thousandfold.
 I miss Jazz every single day, but I also realize that he lives on through the others and I am forever grateful for that…